-GENERAL INFORMATION: • All T-TESS Appraisers must be T-TESS certified and must be a Campus Principal or Assistant Principal.

-- ure that all teachers have received the T-TESS training prior to beginning the appraisal cycle. - No appraisal observations may be conducted the day before or after a school holiday or the day of District or State testing. - T-TESS training for teachers hired after July 26, 2019, will be trained within one month of their hire date.
+- All T-TESS Appraisers must be T-TESS certified and must be a Campus Principal or Assistant Principal. - Appraisers should ensure that all teachers have been T-TESS trained prior to beginning the appraisal cycle. - No appraisal observations may be conducted the day before or after a school holiday or the day of district or state testing.